skillrepos/diy-gen-ai/labs.md

 main();
 ```

-11. Finally, let's run the code!
+11. Save your changes if you haven't and then let's run the code!
 ```
 npm  start
 ```